Epic Lanka’s ‘Epic Premier Plus’ solution adds the perfect pinch of sugar for financial services offered at SL’s premier banking centres

 This notion is true for Sri Lankan banks as well.
 According to the Central Bank Annual Report, the sector dominated the local financial sector by accounting for 60.3% of the total assets of the financial sector in 2017.
 The report further mentions how the era of digitalisation opened opportunities for Sri Lankan banks that never existed in conventional banking including mobile wallets, e-wallets, prepaid cards, contactless cards, and other digitalised alternatives which are gaining popular attraction.

 It further states, “the fast pace of change in fintechs and telecommunication companies has made the business models of banks more challenging and competitive,” hence banks need to thrive in the digital economy to compete with new entrants by being cost effective and introducing novel product innovations, based on customer insights.

 PwC’s report titled ‘Retail Banking 2020: Evolution or Revolution?’ points out that attracting new customers is a top challenge for banks over the next two years.
 “Banks are hungry for growth, and finding new customers is the first response of a good product banker,” states PwC in the report and recommends banks to focus more on addressing untapped areas and offer state-of-the-art solutions in order to deepen their customer relationships and enhance services.

-Priority banking: An untapped digital gold
+Priority banking: An untapped digital gold mine for banks

 Priority banking, also known as premium banking, is one such untapped area for many banks across the globe in terms of introducing a novel digital platform to address the needs of a bank’s high net worth clientele.